 Ketchikan in Ketchikan Gateway Borough, Alaska — Northwest

 Location.
-55° 20.478′ N, 131° 38.475′ W. Marker is in Ketchikan, Alaska, in Ketchikan Gateway Borough.
-Marker is at the intersection of Creek Street and Stedman Street (Alaska Route 7) on Creek Street.
+55° 20.51′ N, 131° 38.626′ W. Marker is in Ketchikan, Alaska, in Ketchikan Gateway Borough.
+Marker is on Mission Street.
+The marker is located in Whale Park.
 Touch for map.
 Marker is in this post office area: Ketchikan AK 99901, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within walking distance of this marker.
 Chief Johnson Totem Pole (within shouting distance of this marker); 20 Creek Street (about 500 feet away, measured in a direct line); Creek Street (about 600 feet away); Dolly's House (about 600 feet away).

 Also see . . .
 Totem Poles located in downtown Ketchikan Alaska.
 Experience Ketchikan.com's website on the totem poles in Ketchikan, including the Chief Kyan totem pole: ...The Chief Kyan Totem pole is a lineage pole and has three figures.
 The Crane, at the top, represents Chief Kyan's wife, the next figure is a Thunderbird, Chief Kyan's wife's clan, and the Bear at the bottom is Chief Kyan's family crest….
 (Submitted on December 22, 2013.)